 The Admission Grade Point Average (Admission GPA) is an indicator of recent academic performance in undergraduate and graduate study, and is used as a criterion for determining your eligibility for entrance into Faculty of Health Disciplines graduate programs.

 Most four-year baccalaureate programs consist of 120 units, or credits of course weight.
-Admission to FHD graduate programs is calculated using the final 10 half-course equivalents of your undergraduate or graduate study (generally equivalent to your last year of study at the undergraduate level, or 30 credit hours).
+Admission to FHD graduate programs is calculated using the final 10 half-course equivalents of your undergraduate or graduate study (generally equivalent to your last year of study at the undergraduate (senior) level, or 30 credit hours).

 Whenever possible, the Faculty of Health Disciplines is flexible when counting your credits, to ensure that your credits are used to your advantage.